Property owners may be held liable for certain events

-As some in Pennsylvania may have already come to learn, home and business owners are expected by the law to remove or eliminate known dangers within their property's premises if it can be reasonable expected that others will visit or patronize the property.
-Research indicates that more than a million Americans are harmed every year in preventable accidents that occur on others' property.
+As some in Pennsylvania may have already come to learn, home and business owners are expected by the law to remove or eliminate known dangers within their property’s premises if it can be reasonably expected that others will visit or patronize the property.
+Research indicates that more than a million Americans are harmed every year in preventable accidents that occur on others’ property.
 Preventable accidents are oftentimes a consequence of people neglecting to meet expectations as property owners.
 Yet, many victims do not understand their rights nor realize that they may have a valid legal complaint against the property owner.

-Premises liability is the legal issue at hand in most case.
+Premises liability is the legal issue at hand in most cases.
 It applies not only to edifices and closed structures but also to parking lots, walkways and even grassy areas.
 Playground are also included, the liability of the city or school that owns it.